adamkocsis/chargenote/README.md

 kill <PID>
 ```

-4. Persistent run.
-Add the line above at 3. to `~/profile~` which will run the process at login.
+4. Persistent run: Add the line above at 3. to `~/profile` which will run the process at login.